-Figure 7.5: The predicted and observed fractional encircled energy as a function of radius for an on-axis point source observed with the HRMA/HRC-I. The calculations (at two energies, 0.277 keV and 6.40 keV) include a very conservative estimate of the aspect solution (FWHM = 20 $\mu$ m (0.41")).
+Figure 7.5: The predicted and observed fractional encircled energy as a function of radius for an on-axis point source observed with the HRMA/HRC-I. The calculations (at two energies, 0.277 keV and 6.40 keV) include a very conservative estimate of the aspect solution (FWHM = 20 μ m (0.41")).
 Flight data from an observation of AR Lac are also shown.

-Figure 7.6: Encircled energy as a function of source off-axis angle for 50% and 90% encircled energy for 1.49 and 6.40 keV for the combined $\mathbf{HRMA}/\mathrm{HRC}$ -I. A conservative contribution from the aspect solution is included (FWHM = 20 $\mu$ m (0.41")).
-A plot for the combined $\mathbf{HRMA}/\mathrm{HRC}$ -S would be almost identical since the PSFs of the two instruments are virtually identical and independent of off-axis angle.
+Figure 7.6: Encircled energy as a function of source off-axis angle for 50% and 90% encircled energy for 1.49 and 6.40 keV for the combined HRMA/HRC-I. A conservative contribution from the aspect solution is included (FWHM = 20 μ m (0.41")).
+A plot for the HRC-S would be almost identical since the PSFs of the two instruments are virtually identical and independent of off-axis angle.

-Figure 7.7: The pulse height versus energy for the HRC-I detector and the centroid of the pulse height distribution versus energy.
-This data set was obtained at SAO during flat field, normal-incidence-illumination tests.
-The voltage settings have been changed in-flight and thus the applicability of these data is questionable and they are presented here for purposes of illustration only.
+Figure 7.7: Pulse height versus energy for the HRC-I detector (top) and the centroid of the pulse height distribution versus energy (bottom).
+These data were obtained at SAO during flat field, normal-incidence-illumination tests.
+The voltage settings have been changed inflight and thus the applicability of these data is questionable.
+They are presented here only for illustrative purposes.

 Figure 7.8: The color-color grid for a power-law spectral model, calculated for the HRC-I (left) and the HRC-S (right).
-The PI channels are grouped into three bands, S=1:100, M=100:140, and H=140:255 for the HRC-I, and S=1:80, M=80:120, and H=120:255 for the HRC-S, and their logarithmic ratios are plotted along the two axes for specific values of the model parameters $\Gamma$ (the index of the power-law function) and $N_H$ (the absorbing column density in units of $10^{22}$ cm-2).
+The PI channels are grouped into three bands, S = 1 : 100, M = 100 : 140, and H = 140 : 255 for the HRC-I, and S = 1 : 80, M = 80 : 120, and H = 120 : 255 for the HRC-S, and their logarithmic ratios are plotted along the two axes for specific values of the model parameters Γ (the index of the power-law function) and N_H (the absorbing column density in units of 10^{22} cm-2).